 Women for Women International’s Mary O’Connor gives three tips to create a campaign unique to your organization.

-In her current role, Ms. O’Connor serves as the Vice President of Marketing, Development, and Communications for Women for Women International, an organization that directly supports marginalized women in conflict-affected countries.
-During her time with Women for Women International, O’Connor has leveraged fundraising through the alignment of the organization’s communications and marketing/development departments.
-It is through this alignment that Women for Women International has been able to effectively develop strategies that both engage the audience and encourage action.
+Ms. O’Connor currently serves as the vice president of marketing, development and communications for Women for Women International, an organization that directly supports marginalized women in conflict-affected countries.
+During her time with Women for Women, O’Connor has leveraged fundraising through the alignment of the organization’s communications and marketing/development departments.
+Through this alignment, Women for Women has been able to effectively develop strategies that both engage the audience and encourage action.

 Ms. O’Connor took some time out of her day to speak to us recently and gave some key tips on how to develop a measurable social impact campaign: